jhegemann/OpenCapsule/README.md

 Outer diameter of the used needle in m.

 ### 3) Numerical thresholds/constants
-Normally, OpenCapsule should run smoothly with it's default values.
+Normally, OpenCapsule should run smoothly with its default values.
 However, to achieve convergence of the fitting or shooting algorithms, it can be necessary
 (in some rare cases) to adapt the numerics to your